riot/riot.github.io/index.md

 - One way data flow: updates and unmounts are propagated downwards from parent to children
 - Expressions are pre-compiled and cached for high performance
 - Lifecycle events for more control
-- Server-side rendering of custom tags for isomorphic applications
+- Server-side rendering of custom tags for universal (isomorphic) applications

 ### Close to standards